Advertisement

 Yoshida was quick, however, to point to a November 2020 report on racism within the province’s medical system that shows that discrimination and stereotyping is still pervasive.
 The government-commissioned independent review In Plain Sight: Addressing Racism and Discrimination in B.C.
 Health Care noted a staggering 84 percent of Indigenous people experienced discrimination when accessing health care.
 More than a quarter reported health professionals always assumed they were drunk or asked them about substance use.

 Mowatt’s genetics and gender made her vulnerable to the disease.
 Now, she and her family wonder if racism is why the other sisters weren’t screened after Judy got sick—when medication could have slowed the progression of PBC—and why they all struggled to get transplants.
 Her brother Kelly Morrison questions why medical professionals never told the family about the possibility of a living-donor transplant during the times when Judy or Veronica were waiting, and why Mowatt learned about it from a support group rather than a doctor.
 “We didn’t know what options we had,” he said.
 “We would have pursued those other avenues.
-[Judy] could still be alive today.”
+[Judy and Veronica] could still be alive today.”

 A photo of Veronica Morrison.
 Veronica Morrison.